fivequarters/q5/docs/release-notes/fusebit-cli.md

 _Released 08/11/21_

 - **Enhancement.** Using the tool without initialization will set up an OAuth device flow profile for the primary Fusebit deployment in the US, including provisioning a new Fusebit account during the authentication process.
+- **Enhancement.** Ability to specify custom resource names and custom actions when granting user and client permissions.

 ## Version 1.9.17